Careers360 Logo

 Also Read,

-NCERT solutions for Class 11 Biology Chapter 2 (Exercise Questions)
+Get the Class 11 Biology Chapter 2 Biological Classification Solutions (Exercise Questions)

 Q1.
 Discuss how classification systems have undergone several changes over a period of time.